rmcanany/SolidEdgeHousekeeper/README.md

 The `Dependency` option is useful in conjunction with the `Update part copy` commands.
 It is intended to help eliminate the tedious `model out-of-date` (dark gray corners) on drawings.

 The dependency ordering is not fool proof.
 It has trouble with mutual dependencies, such as Interpart copies.
-I've had some luck simply running the process two times in a row.
+I've had some luck simply running the process twice in a row.

 The `Random sample` option randomly selects and shuffles  a fraction of the total files found.
 The `Sample fraction` is a decimal number between `0.0` and `1.0`.
 This option is primarily intended for software testing, but can be used for any purpose.